-Dale is also active on the volunteering and fundraising front.
-He helped establish the endowment committee of the Telfair Academy in 1989 and still serves on it today.
-He is also on the endowment committees at the Georgia Historical Society, the Savannah Community Foundation, and the George Washington Foundation.
-He is a 25-year member of the United Way’s Tocqueville Society and served as chairman multiple times.
-He has been a member of the Rotary Club of Savannah for 60 years.
+Dale was also active on the volunteering and fundraising front.
+He helped establish the endowment committee of the Telfair Academy in 1989.
+He served on the endowment committees at the Georgia Historical Society, the Savannah Community Foundation, and the George Washington Foundation.
+He was a longtime member of the United Way’s Tocqueville Society and served as chairman multiple times.
+He was a member of the Rotary Club of Savannah for over 60 years.
 In 2004 he was inducted into the Junior Achievement Business Hall of Fame.
 Dale was instrumental in creating an organizational plan for the Forsyth Farmers Market in 2010.
-He was Past-President of the Historic Savannah Foundation and in 2017 was awarded the Oglethorpe Trophy, their highest preservation achievement award.
+He was Past-President of the Historic Savannah Foundation and in 2017 was awarded the Davenport Trophy, their highest preservation achievement award.

 Dale & Lila have two children, Dale Jr. and Cay, and four grandchildren who are committed to making Savannah and the lowcountry a better place to live, dedicating their time and resources through their family foundation.
+Dale died on September 29, 2023, age 91.
 The family established the Critz Family Fund in 2019, ensuring that their commitment to Georgia history will continue in perpetuity.